Become a Registered Dietitian Nutritionist

 • Many employers look for a Sage-educated RDN above all others.

-• The Dietetic Internship Certificate Program: This program is for candidates who have obtained a DPD Verification Statement and master’s degree or are close to completing a master’s degree.
-This program requires you to complete three practicum classes and two graduate coursework classes, totaling 24 graduate credits, completed in 3 semesters.
+The Dietetic Internship Certificate Program, for candidates who have obtained a DPD Verification Statement and are completing or have completed a master’s degree, requires you to complete three practicum classes and two graduate classes, totaling 24 graduate credits, completed in 3 semesters.

-• The MS-DI program: This program combines a master’s degree in Nutrition and Dietetics with the Dietetic Internship Program.
-This option is for candidates who have completed a bachelor’s degree and obtain a DPD Verification Statement.
-This program required you to complete 42 graduate credits that are completed either over four semesters for the accelerated track, fives semesters for the traditional full-time track, or seven semesters for the traditional part-time track.
+The MS-DI program, for candidates who have completed a bachelor’s degree and obtained a DPD Verification Statement, combines a master’s degree in Applied Nutrition with a Dietetic Internship.
+This program requires you to complete 42 graduate credits over four semesters for the accelerated track, five semesters for the traditional full-time track, or seven semesters for the traditional part-time track.

-The program may be taken along one of three tracks: Onsite, Remote or the Individualized Supervised Practice Pathway (ISPP).
-This program is only for candidates who have successfully completed at least a baccalaureate degree and minimum academic requirements established by The Accreditation Council for Education in Nutrition and Dietetics – a didactic program in dietetics (DPD).
+The Dietetic Internship program is only for candidates who have completed at least a baccalaureate degree and minimum academic requirements established by The Accreditation Council for Education in Nutrition and Dietetics – a didactic program in dietetics (DPD).
 Successful graduates of the program are eligible to take the registration examination for dietitians.

-• The ISPP track is a non-matriculated program where interns who meet specific criteria can complete their supervised practice requirement.
+The ISPP track is a non-matriculated program where those who have a Ph.D. who meet specific criteria can complete their supervised practice requirement.

-• The Onsite and Remote dietetic internship tracks are graduate certificate programs; the ISPP track is not.
+The Onsite and Distance Delivery dietetic internship tracks are graduate certificate programs; the ISPP track is not.

 Course Requirements